shillingp/shillingp.github.io/_posts/2017-06-06-list-accessing-in-javascript.md

 ---

-Javascript's syntax for accessing specific indexes in arrays is simple and effective however it has meant that the language has developed without forming a concise way of immutably accessing an array.
+Javascript's syntax for accessing specific indexes in arrays is simple and effective however it has meant that the language has developed without forming a pragmatic approach to accessing an array.

 ```js
 const testList = ["a", "b", "c", "d", "e"];